Frequency of Data Processing Updates

 A more detailed characterization of the differences between Version 6 and Version 7 of various AIRS core data products can be found in the Version 7 Performance Testing and Validation Report.

 Removal of Bias in Water Vapor Products

-Analysis of AIRS Version 6 water vapor products after its release revealed spurious bias in day-time products and large difference in the retrieval performance between day- and night-time cases.
+Analysis of AIRS Version 6 water vapor products after its release revealed a spurious bias in day-time products and a large difference in the retrieval performance between day- and night-time cases.
 That bias has been removed in Version 7 as a result of removal of shortwave (2607~2657 cm-1) channels used in the water vapor retrieval of both profiles and column integrals due to larger errors and higher uncertainties in the radiative transfer calculations over these channels.

 Improved Stochastic Cloud Clearing Neural Network First Guess

-With the loss of microwave information from AMSU-A2 and several AMSU-A1 channels, one of the goals with Version 7 has been to improve the quality of infrared-only algorithm, which continues to provide high quality global retrievals with reduced dependence on microwave observations.
+With the loss of microwave information from AMSU-A2 and several AMSU-A1 channels, one of the goals with Version 7 has been to improve the quality of the infrared-only algorithm, which continues to provide high quality global retrievals with reduced dependence on microwave observations.
 The current Version 7 infrared-only product uses a Stochastic Cloud Clearing Neural Network (SCCNN) first guess that utilizes stable microwave channels of AMSU-A1, while its physical retrieval step only uses infrared channels and does not use microwave information.
 Plans are in place to transition to a pure infrared-only SCCNN first guess if there is further loss of microwave channels in the future.

 Algorithm Improvements Leading to Better Temperature, Water Vapor and Ozone Products